(original post from July 17, 2014)

 From mid May through mid August, Rose, his wife Jessica and their small team do just that.
-In addition to providing the Georgia peaches we use to make Sweet Cream Biscuits & Peach Jam, the Peach Truck crew will soon be busy getting the goods to people on their Freestone Peach Tour (see schedule below).
+In addition to providing the Georgia peaches we use to make Peach Buttermilk ice cream, the Peach Truck crew will soon be busy getting the goods to people on their Freestone Peach Tour (see schedule below).

 Stephen—who founded the Peach Truck with his wife Jessica in 2012—took a moment from his jammed schedule to field a few questions about the peaches, the company, and the vintage vehicle that started it all.

 Tell us about the truck that started it all—the 1964 Jeep Gladiator.

 It truly was love at first sight.
 I really wanted to own a Jeep, and Jessica wanted to get a truck.
 I didn’t even know this vehicle existed.
 When we saw it, we knew we needed to have it.
 The Gladiator has a personality all of its own.
 The grill is so unique.
 It’s classic yet refined.
 Absolutely fell in love with it.

 A 1995 Ford Thunderbird.
 Yes, there are cool Thunderbirds out there.
 This was not one of them.
 It was a two-door piece of junk that I purchased for $900 a year before.
 It leaked coolant in the floorboard when you tried to turn on the A/C. It overheated if it sat idle at a stoplight too long.
 The passenger door wouldn’t shut without you literally lifting the door as you shut it.
 And when the owner of the Gladiator saw it, he fell in love.
 He was just a dad who needed a family car.
 I told him what was wrong with it, and he didn’t mind, so we did an even trade.
 Best deal I’ve ever made.